formatjs/formatjs/docs/Components.md

 ### Message Descriptor

-React Intl has a Message Descriptor concept which is used to define your app's default messages/strings. `<FormattedMessage>` and `<FormattedHTMLMessage>` have props which correspond to a Message Descriptor.
+React Intl has a Message Descriptor concept which is used to define your app's default messages/strings. `<FormattedMessage>` have props which correspond to a Message Descriptor.
 The Message Descriptors work very well for providing the data necessary for having the strings/messages translated, and they contain the following properties:

 - **`id`:** A unique, stable identifier for the message
 - **`description`:** Context for the translator about how it's used in the UI